Fundamental Economic Reports: Major Market Movers !!!

 New home sales

-By tracking economic info such as new home sales, traders can gain specific investment ideas and also broad guidance for managing a portfolio.
+By monitoring economic data, such as figures for new home sales, investors can derive specific trade ideas and also establish broad strategic direction for their asset management.

 Each time construction of a new house starts, it translates to additional/more construction jobs, and income that will be pumped back into the economy.